Canadian Immigration , The Enormous Immigrants in the Departure Room.

 For instance, the federal government’s concern that racism and violence against colored populations are normalizing is shown in Canada’s recent appointment of a representative to oppose the rise in Islamophobia.
 But it does not address the country’s historical bigotry against its founding citizens.

 Second, immigration is never solely a business decision.
-Regular immigrants also make an effort to flee political unrest, prejudice, and conflict in their own nations.
+Regular immigrants also make an effort to flee political unrest, prejudice, and conflict in their nations.
 This is crucial to keep in mind while determining each immigrant’s eligibility and potential outside of just their financial capabilities.

 Last but not least, any immigration strategy must include measures to not only economically compensate immigrants but also socially protect them.
 As a nation that prides itself on being multicultural, immigration policy must take addressing racism and racial relations seriously.